magiclane/magiclane-maps-sdk-for-flutter-docs-context7/examples/17_routing-navigation/11_navigate-route.md

   if (_locationPermissionStatus == PermissionStatus.granted) {
     // After the permission was granted, we can set the live data source (in most cases the GPS).
-    // The data source should be set only once; otherwise, we'll get -5 error. if (!_hasLiveDataSource) {
+    // The data source should be set only once, otherwise we'll get -5 error. if (!_hasLiveDataSource) {
-      PositionService.instance.setLiveDataSource();
+      PositionService.setLiveDataSource();
       _getCurrentLocation();
       _hasLiveDataSource = true;
     }

-    // After the data source is set, startFollowingPosition can be safely called.
+    // After data source is set, startFollowingPosition can be safely called.
     // Optionally, we can set an animation final animation = GemAnimation(type: AnimationType.linear);